SoimulPatriei/RoSimLex-999/README.md

 The aproach is described in the following paper:

 Barbu, Eduard; Barbu Mititelu, Verginica (2022).
 Evaluating Computational Models of Similarity against a Human Rated Dataset.
 Baltic Journal of Modern Computing, 10 (3), 295−306.
 DOI: 10.22364/bjmc.2022.10.3.03.
 [Download](https://doi.org/10.22364/bjmc.2022.10.3.03)\
-For convenience the paper is also uploaded under the Paper folder in this Github distribution
+For convenience the paper is also uploaded under "Evaluating Computational Models of Similarity against a Human Rated Dataset.pdf" in this Github distribution

 ## The RoSimLex-999 data and code